cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 ### Modifying an Interface

-Since a class that implements an interface *must* implement all methods of the interface, any changes to an interface has a direct impact on all implementing classes.
+Since a class that implements an interface **must** implement all methods of the interface, any change to an interface has a direct impact on all implementing classes.
 Therefore, the decision to modify an interface should not be taken lightly.
 Imagine if Oracle decided to add a few methods to a Java interface used by millions of programmers around the world.
 This decision would have a direct impact on all of those developers.

-1. To see the impact of such a change on a *much* smaller scale, uncomment the method `getState` and the `State` enumeration in the `Encryptable` interface.
+1. To see the impact of such a change on a **much** smaller scale, uncomment the method `getState` and the `State` enumeration in the `Encryptable` interface.

 1. Compile the `Encryptable` interface using `bin` as the default directory for compiled code.
 If you